赢麻了

 Winning So Hard It's Gone Numb

 Literally 'won so much it's gone numb,' this phrase captures the absurd joy of winning so overwhelmingly that you're beyond thrilled — you're desensitized.
-Think of it as the Chinese internet's way of humble-bragging with theatrical exaggeration.
+Emerging around 2021, think of it as the Chinese internet's way of humble-bragging with theatrical exaggeration.
 It's often used sarcastically when something surprisingly good happens, or ironically when things are actually going terribly.
 The meme thrives on that Gen-Z energy of deadpan overstatement.

 Cultural Context